arceusxx/discord-intents-finder/README.md

-# discord-intents-finder
+# Discord Intents Finder
-A website that lets you know which intents should be activated for your bot by answering questions.
+This website allows you to know which intents should be activated for your Discord bot by answering a series of questions.